-- I5.1 All staff members at the school will undergo training to ensure they are up-to-date with the relationship, sex and health education programme and associated issues. - 15.2 Members of staff responsible for teaching the subjects will undergo further updates, led by the_wellbeing and_relationships, sex and health education subject leader, to ensure they are fully equipped to teach the subjects effectively. - 15.3 Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as the sharing of indecent images including nudes and semi nudes, including through sexting, which may need to be addressed in relation to the programme.
+- I5.1 All staff members at the school will undergo training to ensure they are up-to-date with the relationship, sex and health education programme and associated issues. - 15.2 Members of staff responsible for teaching the subjects will undergo further updates, led by the PSHE and Wellbeing Lead, to ensure they are fully equipped to teach the subjects effectively. - 15.3 Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as the sharing of indecent images including nudes and semi nudes, including through sexting, which may need to be addressed in relation to the programme. - 15.4 Guidance can be sought at any time from the DGAT School Improvement Lead.